Daybook Data Processing Addendum (DPA)

 11. International transfers

 11.1.
-Customer authorises Daybook to transfer Customer Data outside the Republic of South Africa to the extent necessary to provide the Service, including to the Sub-operators listed in Annex A.
+Customer authorises Daybook to transfer Customer Data outside the United Kingdom and / or outside the Republic of South Africa to the extent necessary to provide the Service, including to the Sub-processors listed in Annex A.

-11.3.
-Where additional safeguards (such as Standard Contractual Clauses, supplementary technical measures, or transfer impact assessments) become a regulatory expectation, Daybook will implement them in cooperation with Customer.
+11.5.
+Where additional safeguards (such as updated Standard Contractual Clauses or the IDTA, supplementary technical measures, or transfer risk / impact assessments) become a regulatory expectation of the ICO or the Information Regulator, Daybook will implement them in cooperation with Customer.

 12. Liability